hlechuga/hlechuga.github.io/raw_posts/ckad-preparation-guide.md

 kubectl edit po <pod_name>
 ```

-​		Be careful on some imutable fields of pods.
-It cannot be edited during pods runtime.
-Example. pod.specs.containers.args or pod.specs.tolerations
+​		Be careful on some imutable fields of pods as it no editable during pods runtime.
+Example: `pod.specs.containers.args` or `pod.specs.tolerations`

-5. Better learn navigating through cluster and namespace.
-Always be aware of the namespace you're working on while answering a question.
-Using `-n <target_namespace> `  on every command is very time consuming.
-Unlike openshift that you can just `oc projects <namespace>` In kubernetes you have to navigate on `kubeconfig` and set them manually.
+5. Learn on navigating through cluster and namespace.
+Be aware of the namespace you're working on while solving the problem, you might editing the wrong namespace that obviously will fail you.Unlike in Openshift with `oc project` In kubernetes you have to navigate on `kubeconfig` and set them manually.
 I really recommend to get hang on this

 ```shell
 # To know your current context and namespace.
 Your current context has an asterisk(*)